nicc777/exploring-aws-kinesis/README.md

 # Current Status

-> Manual Lab Resource Provisioning
+> Infrastructure as Code Lab Resource Provisioning

 This project started on 2022-08-18 and I am still in the early stages of collecting theoretical knowledge.